-This is the amazing story of Barbara Strozzi – and why you should care
+This is the amazing story of Baroque composer Barbara Strozzi

 This is the amazing real-life story of the Venetian composer Barbara Strozzi (1619-1677) who became one of the first women to have her music published in her own name.